zellerlab/SIMBA/README.md

 _estimated time for installation on a common desktop computer: 12 seconds_

+Additionally, the package has been submitted to CRAN under the name `simbaR`.

 ## Instructions

 A typical `SIMBA` workflow consists of four steps, which are explained in more